jkenlooper/www.weboftomorrow.com/docs/development.md

 been committed to git.
 It will also limit these to what is listed in the `www.weboftomorrow.com/MANIFEST`.

-## Feature branches and chill-data

-TODO: bin/create-site-data-sql.sh should be used when any site data should be included in source control that is not in chill-data.yaml or other chill-data-\*.yaml files.

-TODO: Remove chill-data.sql references.

-The `chill-data.sql` contains only a dump of the database tables that are used in chill.
-The Chill, Node, Node_Node, Query, Route, and Template tables are rebuilt if the `cat chill-data.sql | sqlite3 /path/to/sqlite/db` command is run.
-This command is commonly run when deploying to a server or developing locally on your own machine.
-A new feature on a git feature branch will sometimes require updates to the `chill-data.sql` file.
-There is a potential that if multiple feature branches are being developed, that there will be messy git conflicts in `chill-data.sql`.
-That would happen if those feature branches committed any changes to `chill-data.sql`.

-To solve this potential problem of conflicts with `chill-data.sql`, feature branches should _not_ be committing any changes to the `chill-data.sql`.
-Instead, the new additions to the chill data should be dumped into a `chill-data-feature-[feature-name].yaml` file using the `chill dump` command.
+## Committing database data to source control

+Any data that is required for the site to operate should be stored along with the source files.
+Chill specific data is stored as `chill-data.yaml` and any other `chill-data-*.yaml` files.
+Other data that chill would query for should be stored in a `site-data.sql` file.
+The `bin/create-site-data-sql.sh` can be edited and run when needed in development.
+It should export database table data to the `site-data.sql` file.
+The `site-data.sql` should be committed to source control and will be used when deploying the site to a server.

+The `chill-data.yaml` and `chill-data-*.yaml` files can be manually edited or recreated by running the `chill dump` command.
+The dump command will export chill specific data to these files.

-Then when the feature branch has been merged to the develop branch, the `chill-data-feature-[feature-name].yaml` file contents should be appended to the `chill-data.yaml` file.
+It is good practice to dump feature branch specific chill data to separate files like `chill-data-[feature-name].yaml`.
+That way those changes will not conflict with other changes that may be committed to `chill-data.yaml`.
+When the feature branch has been merged to the develop branch, the `chill-data-feature-[feature-name].yaml` file contents should be appended to the `chill-data.yaml` file.
 The `chill-data-feature-[feature-name].yaml` file should then be removed.

 The `chill-data-feature-[feature-name].yaml` file should also be edited to _only_ include changes that are being added for that feature branch.

-On updates to any chill-data\*.yaml files; run the below commands to reload the chill database.
+On updates to any `chill-data*.yaml` or `site-data.sql` files; run the below commands to reload the chill database.

 ```bash
 # stop the apps first